tldr-pages/tldr/pages/common/unar.md

 `unar -o {{path/to/directory}} {{archive}}`

-- Force overwrite when file to be unpacked already exists:
+- Force overwrite when file to be unpacked already exist:

 `unar -f {{archive}}`

-- Force rename when file to be unpacked already exists:
+- Force rename when file to be unpacked already exist:

 `unar -r {{archive}}`

-- Force skip when file to be unpacked already exists:
+- Force skip when file to be unpacked already exist:

 `unar -s {{archive}}`